-Driving Into The Future Campaign
+Driving Into the Future Campaign

 The Driving Into the Future campaign will allow us to:

-• Increase the number of unique seniors served from 10,000 to 30,000 a year
+• Increase the number of unique seniors we serve from 10,000 to 30,000 every year

-• Grow a private-pay meal option and transportation services to serve seniors who do not currently qualify
+• Grow a private-pay meal option and transportation services to serve seniors who do not currently qualify for assistance

 • Launch a wholesale business platform to provide other nonprofits with meals to serve their communities

-• Support infrastructure growth by investing in vehicles and technology to ensure timely, safe delivery of meals, particularly in rural areas with limited access
+• Support infrastructure growth by investing in vehicles and technology to ensure timely, safe delivery of meals—particularly in rural areas with limited access

 • Reduce the negative impacts of loneliness and isolation by expanding social connections and protective services capabilities